Ladyhabz1/react-hooks-react-router-programmatic-navigation-v6/README.md

   page for that item

-All of these actions require us to use **programmatic navigation** to change the browser URL, and show the user a new page in our application, **without** making the user click on a link.
+All of these actions require us to use **programmatic navigation** to change the browser URL, and show the user a new page in our application, **without** making user click on a link.

 We've included some files for you to code along in as we walk through the examples below.
 The files already have routing set up — we just need to update